Skip to main content

 The Hidden Supreme Being

-The Io teaching is specifically not part of the open Maori religious tradition.
-It is restricted to the most senior tohunga of the whare wananga (house of learning), with transmission through a specifically-formal initiatory pedagogy that preserves the Io content as esoteric sacred knowledge distinct from the public pantheon.
+The Io teaching was not part of the open religion.
+It belonged to the most senior tohunga of the whare wananga, the house of learning, and was passed on through a formal initiatory pedagogy.
+The content was held as sacred knowledge and kept separate from what the wider community knew.

 What the Urantia Book Says

-The Urantia Book documents the Salem missionary enterprise's global reach:
+The Urantia Book describes the global reach of the Salem missionary enterprise:

 "THE early teachers of the Salem religion penetrated to the remotest tribes of Africa and Eurasia, ever preaching Machiventa's gospel of man's faith and trust in the one universal God as the only price of obtaining divine favor."
 (UB 94:0.1)